oric-software/castoric/README.md

 [[config_generate]](https://github.com/oric-software/castoric/search?q=config_generate)

 The viewport is the part of the screen where we want the scene to be rendered.
-Dimensions and posiiton of this viewport are configured in file `tools/config.py` through following values:
+Dimensions and position of this viewport are configured in file `tools/config.py` expressed in [Texel]((#texel)) (which are basiclaly 3*3 pixels square on screen).

+Viewport is configured through following parameters:

 - `HFOV_IN_DEGREES` : is the angle of Horizontal Field Of View expressed in degrees.